bloomtom/Volyar/README.md

 The Web UI can be accessed by default at [http://localhost:7014/voly/external/ui](http://localhost:7014/voly/external/ui).
 The port and "/voly/" (`BasePath`) component of the URL are configurable.
 See [Web Configuration](#web-configuration) section for more info.

+The Web UI is split into tabs for organization of function.
+The following explains what each tab does.

+<a name="web-ui-conversion"></a>
+#### Conversions
+The conversions tab can be used to trigger a global library scan, check conversion in progress, and see the last few items which were converted.
+You can also pause and resume the queue, as well as cancel items.
+All operations are completely safe to do at any time, although obviously if you cancel a conversion in progress you'll lose that progress.

+##### A note on pause/resume
+Pausing the conversion queue doesn't pause conversions, it pauses the queue.
+What's the difference?
+When you pause the queue, the conversion currently in `Processing` will continue on, but when they finish no items from the `Waiting` area will begin processing until the queue is resumed.

+<a name="web-ui-deletion"></a>
+#### Deletions
+When items are deleted, by default they aren't -actually- deleted, they're put into the pending deletions queue.
+This is done to provide a trade-off between automation and safety.
+To actually delete things, you'll typically review the pending deletions tab on the web UI, and approve or cancel deletions manually.

 <a name="web-api"></a>
 ## Web API